Mumbwan, a mythical figure associated with war canoe prow shields

 Although birth records did not exist, it is believed the artist Simon Nowep was born in Kambot around 1902 and at a young age was entrusted as a custodian of sacred knowledge, and trained to paint and carve.
 In 1971, one of Nowep's sago palm leafstalk panels ('panggal') depicting Mopul was collected by the National Museum and Art Gallery in Port Moresby and inspired the painting created for the façade of the new museum, which opened in 1977.

 Nowep's drawings in this collection depict Mopul, his brother Wain and his two wives, as well as the many spirits and demons from the Kambot pantheon, including the powerful spirit Serampan, and the brothers Lawena and Dawena.
-Nowep also drew images of of the Christian God, as well as daily village life and the patterns of nature.
+Nowep also drew images of of the Christian God, as well as daily village life and the patterns of nature, including this drawing, said to be a pattern associated with fishbones and woven walls.

 Place where the work was made